jiteshsaini/robotics-level-4/README.md

 # Robotics Level 4

 This repo is an extension of previous [level](https://github.com/jiteshsaini/robotics-level-3).
-It contains projects to show how we can integrate various Machine Learning Models with the robot to achieve following advanced capabilities:-
+The code of this robot is organised in various folders inside the directory 'earthrover'.
+The names of these folders briefly indicate the purpose of the code inside them.
+This repo focusses on the advanced capabilities embedded into the robot via use of Pre-trained Machine Learning models provided by "tensorflow.org" or created via online tool of Google called Teachable Machine.
+The following projects in this repo demonstrate how we can integrate Tensorflow Lite and such Machine Learning Models on a Raspberry Pi computer.
+You can further read about them by accessing their individual README.md file.

 - Gesture Controls
 - Image Classification